 The fermented soybean paste miso is a must-have in the Japanese diet.
 It offers many nutritional benefits, such as strengthening your gut health, improving your heart, and more!

-Miso, the funky nutrient rich paste is a vital player in Washoku (和食), Japanese cuisine.
-Most may already be familiar with miso soup, but beyond the delicious taste, have you ever wondered about the health benefits of this salty-savory condiment?
+Miso, the funky nutrient-rich paste, is vital in Washoku (和食), Japanese cuisine.
+Most may already be familiar with miso soup, with chunks of tofu and green onions.
+But beyond the delicious taste, have you ever wondered about the health benefits of this salty-savory condiment?

-As a fermented food, miso has been widely recognized as one of the top superfoods for gut health.
-In fact, there is a proverb「味噌は医者いらず」(eat miso and you won’t need to see a doctor), the Japanese solution to “an apple a day keeps the doctor away.”
-Incredibly rich in amino acids, essentials vitamins, and minerals, miso packs a serious nutritional punch.
+Miso has been widely recognized as a fermented food as one of the top superfoods for gut health.
+There is a proverb「味噌は医者いらず」(eat miso and you won’t need to see a doctor), the Japanese solution to “an apple a day keeps the doctor away.”
+Incredibly rich in amino acids, vitamins, and minerals, miso packs a serious nutritional punch.

-So what is miso and how does the Japanese enjoy it as part of a healthy diet?
-Let’s have a look at the unique properties of miso and how you can best reap the benefits.
+So what is it, and how do the Japanese enjoy it as part of a healthy diet?
+Let’s examine its unique properties and how to reap the nutrients.

 An Overview: What is Miso

 Miso (味噌) is fermented soybean paste.
-It’s made by fermenting mashed soybeans with salt and a culture called koji (麹, Aspergillus oryzae, the fungus that is also used to make sake, shochu, and rice vinegar).
-Traditionally, the fermentation takes place in large cedar-wood kegs.
+It’s made by fermenting mashed soybeans with salt and a koji culture (麹, Aspergillus oryzae, the fungus used to make sake, shochu, and rice vinegar).
+Traditionally, the fermentation takes place in large cedarwood kegs.

-Besides soybeans, other beans and grains such as wheat, barley, millet and azuki can be used.
-Some miso producers have experimented with non-traditional ingredients such as edamame, chickpeas, quinoa, and other beans and grains.
+Besides soybeans, other beans and grains such as wheat, barley, millet, and azuki can be used.
+Some producers have experimented with non-traditional ingredients such as edamame, chickpeas, quinoa, and other beans and grains.

 The fermentation process can last from six months to several years.
-As miso is a living food, it will continue to ferment if left in a cool environment, resulting in a deep and mellow flavor.
-Most commercial miso rely on accelerated fermentation, which can last from weeks to a few months and usually takes place in plastic or stainless steel vats.
-Some are pasteurized to extend its shelf life but as it contains no probiotics, you should steer away from those.
+As a living food, it will continue to ferment if left in a cool environment, resulting in a deep and mellow flavor.
+Most commercial varieties rely on accelerated fermentation, which can last weeks to a few months and usually occurs in plastic or stainless steel vats.
+Some are pasteurized to extend their shelf life, but as they contain no probiotics, you should avoid them.

-According to the Japan Miso Promotion Board, there are over 1,300 kinds of miso!
-Like wine and cheese, it varies by the region, ingredients, color, aroma, and taste.
+According to the Japan Miso Promotion Board, there are over 1,300 kinds!
+It varies by region, ingredients, color, aroma, and taste, like wine and cheese.
 So, each Japanese household would make a slightly different miso soup than his/her neighbor.

 Health Benefits of Miso

-Miso has long been touted as a health food.
+Miso has long been touted as a healthy food.
 Traditionally, the Japanese drink a bowl of miso soup three times a day as part of the Ichiju Sansai meal to stimulate their appetite.

-Numerous studies on the health properties of drinking miso soup have found potential benefits, both short and long term.
+Numerous studies on the health properties of drinking miso soup have found short- and long-term potential benefits.
 While these studies are not definitive and vary across race, age, ethnicity, gender, and diet, the benefits may include:

 Improves digestive health